pjlintw/pjlintw.github.io/_pages/about.md

 - NLP for low-resource languages
 - Semantic space for task information encoding

-These days, I’m excited about delving into the behavior of LMs—understanding how they learn and process information at different levels.
+These days, I’m excited about delving into the behavior of LMs — understanding how they learn and process information at different levels.
 Pertinent sub-questions arise, such as understanding the specific information transmitted through within-tuning phases and cross-tuning phases.
+Furthermore, exploring how LMs store information in their knowledge reservoirs and how they can selectively purge or forget knowledge from this reservoir.

 Email: pinjie [at] lst.uni-saarland.de